 Over $100,000 in Medical Bills

-Just 3 weeks ago, I had a heart attack at the age of 45.
+Just 3 weeks before writing this post, I had a heart attack at the age of 45.
 I have no family history and keep myself in great shape, so this was totally unexpected.
 Most of the bills are not in yet, but the cost is very likely to exceed $100,000.
 Thank God we have great insurance that should cover most of the cost!

-But these huge bills got me thinking, “What about those people that end up in huge amounts of medical debt and don't really know everything they should about dealing with that kind of debt?”
+But these huge bills got me thinking, “What about those people that end up in huge amounts of medical debt and don't know how to deal with it?”
 That's what inspired me to write this post.